isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 with it. kea-dhcp4 uses the following configuration parameters to control this communication:

--  ``enable-updates`` - this determines whether kea-dhcp4 will generate NCRs.
+-  ``enable-updates`` - As of Kea 1.7.1, this parameter only enables connectivity to kea-dhcp-ddns such that DDNS updates can be constructed and sent.
+It must be true for NCRs to be generated and sent to D2.
-   By default, this value is false, so DDNS updates are disabled.
-To enable DDNS updates set this value to true.
+    It defaults to false.

 -  ``server-ip`` - the IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.